olemoudi/olemoudi.github.io/_posts/2018-11-13-Why-you-cannot-battle-Phishing-with-user-awareness-campaigns.md

 I could go on but you get the point.
 How do we effectively fix this in a sustainable manner?
 Not by focusing on awareness that's for sure.
-Cheers
+Some people think the only way forward is down [the U2F road](https://www.troyhunt.com/beyond-passwords-2fa-u2f-and-google-advanced-protection/).
+I mostly agree, but time will tell.

 UPDATE
 ------

-Another Example: this one is a fake popup resembling the "Login with Facebook" window that is used in most social logins.
+Another Example of hopelessness: this one is a fake popup resembling the "Login with Facebook" window that is used in most social logins.
 The popup is actually built as part of the original origin, thus having full access to the login form.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nq1gnvYC144" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>